 Level 4 Learning Outcome Descriptors An ophthalmologist achieving this level will, in addition: Share improved practice with others and be able to defend changes made.
 Present findings from quality improvement projects at appropriate departmental, regional, national or international level.
 Invite discussion around quality improvement techniques and data analysis, accepting improvement or correction where appropriate.
 Co-develop/refine local guidelines and protocols, e.g. standard operating procedures (SOPs), patient pathways.
 Critically evaluate own skills in quality improvement.
-Use the framework of Good Medical Practice to reflect on their own practice and prepare for appraisal.
-Consider how their own skills may be developed to deliver more effective quality improvement projects.
+Use the framework of Good Medical Practice to reflect on own practice and prepare for appraisal.
+Consider how own skills may be developed to deliver more effective quality improvement projects.
+Promote clinical governance and quality improvement in the wider organisation / NHS.
+Understand the reasons for appraisal and revalidation.
+Appraise other staff and provide constructive feedback.
+Support and develop other individuals, ensuring a team approach.
+Encourage a team approach to patient safety, acting as a patient advocate.
+Engage in incident and good practice reporting across the organisation, understanding the methods for creating change.